FherStk/marvelsnaptracker-for-ubuntu/README.md

 # Marvel Snap Tracker for Ubuntu
-An Ubuntu binary builder and installer for the Marvel Snap Tracker by Razviar (https://github.com/Razviar/marvelsnaptracker)
+An Ubuntu (or Ubuntu based distros) binary builder and installer for the Marvel Snap Tracker by Razviar (https://github.com/Razviar/marvelsnaptracker)

 It has been tested on:
 * Ubuntu 22.04 LTS